almostengr/almostengrwebsite/website/docs/projects/scrap-code-dump-blog.md

 so I decided to take the existing content and make it part of my personal blog.
 Thus the current website, [The Almost Engineer](/), has this content.

+Project was started in 2010

 ## Technology

-* Year Started: 2010
-* Technologies: Blogger
+* Blogger